j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

  - 14/16 = 0.875 > 0.85, upgrade passes
  - however, exact delta value is avoided because some reading error could
    change output a tiny bit and then value could become 0.84 < 0.85 = no match
- - to give room for some error, a delta value is substracted to lower this exact value.
-From testing, substracting 0.04 from all deltas keeps good accuracy for the most part.
+ - to give room for some error, a delta value is subtracted to lower this exact value.
+From testing, subtracting 0.04 from all deltas keeps good accuracy for the most part.
 In settings, this value is written as delta=4: it lowers all deltas by 4 units, where unit is 0.01.
 Valid deltas are 0-9 (which translate to values 0-0.09)